JPetitmermet/Neo-Processor/README.md

 Sample prescription inputs can be found in their individual zip files.

-Neo-Processor was designed for use with cut-to-length harvesting systems in the Klamath Basin and WILL NOT provide valid outputs for other harvest systems or regions without significant modifications.
+Neo-Processor was designed for use with tethered cut-to-length harvesting systems in the Klamath Basin and WILL NOT provide valid outputs for other harvest systems or regions without significant modifications.

+Changelog:

+8/26/17 - Updated RxEvaluator.py and NPDoc.pdf to reflect significant changes in cost modeling methodology.